 - You can use maple syrup or rice malt syrup as FODMAP friendly sweeteners.
 If you use maple, ensure that you’re buying 100% maple syrup and not ‘maple flavoured syrup.’

 - If you love a thin, crunchy cookie then follow the recipe instructions.
 If you like thicker cookie see the below section on thick cookies.

 - I haven’t tested these cookies with agave syrup, nor have I tried them without the vanilla bean paste.
 I can’t imagine why they wouldn’t work, however.
-The viscosity of agave is not my strong suite, but add it gradually until you have the desired consistency.
+The viscosity of agave is not my strong suit, but add it gradually until you have the desired consistency.
 To substitute out vanilla bean paste, try using a little extra maple syrup to add extra liquid.
 Weirdly enough, it’s the liquid that turns the peanut butter solid, so more is more (until your cookies are horribly sweet and inedible.)

 - Salt is mandatory!
 It balances everything out and adds a real depth of flavour.
 Flakey salt on top also mandatory.
 I don’t make the rules.